 The idea with many of these filters is to start removing blue light as the sun goes down.
-Just like nature does.
+Just like in nature.
 You can usually set a pre-determined timeframe for filtering, but most just go off daylight charts.

-Most blue light filters are pretty functional and can be a paused for times when you need to see accurate colours.
+Most blue light filters can be a paused for times when you need to see accurate colours.
 This can be a little annoying if you are designing, gaming, taking screenshots etc. But the benefits far outweigh any inconvenience on this one.

 Switch Your Light Globes